MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Methods

+\textit{Tier~3: Epistemic Articulation.} Tier~3 combines three text-based measures with the ten automated LLM-judge dimensions to assess engagement with analyst evidence and the quality of the model's articulated reasoning.
+The complete measure inventory, including within-tier weights, computation sources, and measure definitions, is provided in Supplementary Table~\ref{tab:measure-inventory}.

+Each tier score is first computed as a weighted average of its within-tier sub-measures after negatively oriented measures have been reversed so that higher values consistently indicate better metacognitive performance.
+Let $T_1$, $T_2$, and $T_3$ denote the internal $0$--$1$ scores for Analyst-Conditioned Reflective Updating, Social Robustness, and Epistemic Articulation, respectively.
+A small floor is applied before geometric aggregation, $\widetilde{T}_j=\max\{T_j,0.01\}$, to prevent a single zero-valued tier from collapsing the aggregate.
+The internal MMS is then computed as

+The reported score is $\mathrm{MMS}=100\times\mathrm{MMS}_{\mathrm{int}}$.
+Because the standard deviation is computed on the internal $0$--$1$ tier scale, no additional division by the tier mean is used in the balance term.
+The geometric mean limits compensation between tiers, while the balance adjustment applies an additional penalty to uneven tier profiles, so a model cannot obtain a high MMS by excelling in only one tier while performing poorly in the others.
+Formal definitions of the principal algorithmic component measures and the MMS, MAS, and ipsative aggregation procedures are provided in Supplementary Section~\ref{secA0}.

+\textbf{Algorithmic and judge-based evidence.} Algorithmic measures quantify predefined features of the response trajectory, including whether larger updates occur on more strongly supported claims, whether revision is concentrated on selected claims rather than applied uniformly, and whether confidence repeatedly remains near the midpoint.
+Their interpretation remains conditional on the specified variables, thresholds, and scoring rules.
+Automated LLM-judge dimensions capture qualitative properties that are not represented by these measures, such as fair reconstruction of opposing arguments and explicit identification of reasoning weaknesses.
+In the reported production scoring run, each response was evaluated once by Gemini 2.5 Flash at temperature~0 using the ten-dimension rubric.
+Tier~2 also uses a curated claim-level list so that resistance is rewarded when the benchmark consensus was independently verified as incorrect.
+The verification procedure and the distinction between the full verification set and the curated scoring subset are described in Supplementary Section~\ref{secA9}.

-\textbf{MAS and ipsative scoring.} MAS maps the 10 judge dimensions to four metacognitive sub-abilities: Monitoring, Control, Evaluation, and Self-regulation.
-Raw MAS is the arithmetic mean of these four abilities.
-Ipsative scores were computed by subtracting each instance's mean across all 10 judge dimensions before averaging per ability, thereby reducing the influence of the general articulation factor and clarifying relative within-model strengths and weaknesses.
+\textbf{MAS and ipsative scoring.} MAS maps the 10 judge-assessed metacognition dimensions to four ability-aligned score composites: Monitoring (Confidence--Reasoning Coherence; Blind-Spot Recognition), Control (Attribution Depth; Capitulation Quality; Intellectual Courage), Evaluation (Error Acknowledgement; Steelmanning Quality; Logical Grounding), and Self-regulation (Normative--Informational Reasoning; Transparency).
+This mapping was applied consistently to all reported analyses.
+Raw MAS is the arithmetic mean of these four composite scores.
+Ipsative scores were calculated by subtracting each instance's mean across all ten judge dimensions before composite aggregation.
+This reduces the influence of a general response-level factor and highlights relative within-model score patterns.
+We use ``ability-aligned score composites'' rather than ``measured abilities'' because the mapping is an interpretable organisational choice, examined through internal sensitivity analyses in Appendix~\ref{secA10}, rather than an established latent factor structure.